ranvis/php-mecab-ffi/README.md

 Another way of preloading is to use OPcache's one.
 OPcache also has a feature to preload classes that you use often.
-FFI can be initialized during this step as well provided that `opcache.preload_user` is not set.
-(Usually not.)
+FFI can be initialized during this step as well, provided that `opcache.preload_user` is not set, or set as the current system user on PHP 8.3 and later.
+(Usually it is not set.)

 In the PHP script specified in `opcache.preload` ini value, call `MeCab\Env::preload()` as follows: